frankelavsky/academic_homepage/_posts/2024-11-30-love-of-systems.md

 Again: my love of systems lies in *constraints*.
 And constraints are, in a sense, an intentional scarcity of options.
 Systems that I love thrive when given fewer choices than *infinity*.
 LLMs offer the illusion of infinity.

-I love having a sense of *control* and *a posteriori* predictive power over the systems and tools I use and play with.
+I love having a sense of *control*, gaining *a posteriori* feedback about my assumptions, and then developing a sense of predictive power over the systems and tools I use and play with.
 This is because I love using tools over time.
 The more I hypothesize, test, and learn, the more I gain a close relationship to the tool.
 My behaviors change.
 My needs from the tools change.
 I adapt the tool and it adapts me.

 But LLMs carry a sort randomness and lack of control to them.
 [LLMs are tools for delegation and management](https://www.frank.computer/blog/2024/06/llms-and-thoughts.html) and despite appearing to offer infinite, limitless potential actually [homogenize our creativity at scale](https://drive.google.com/file/d/1K3nSFdrKwg4h314skO3kT--Rso3xQ1Dd/view).